Elearnmarkets - Financial Market Learning

 The expanded flat is more common in markets as compared to the normal flats as discussed above.

-You can also join our course on MASTER TO TRADE ELLIOTT WAVES
+You can also join our course on MASTERCLASS TO ELLIOT WAVE

 The triangle can either be expanding, in which each of the following sub-waves gets bigger or contracting, that is in the form of a wedge.